hyperflow-wms/hyperflow/README.md

 HyperFlow provides simple yet expressive abstraction for constructing a workflow.
 Basically this abstraction contains only one construct: a workflow **Task**.
 A task has:
 * **Input ports** which consume signals,
 * **Output ports** which emit signal,
-* a **Function** is invoked from the task which transform data inputs into data outputs.
+* a **Function** which is invoked from the task in order to transform data inputs into data outputs.

 Imprtantly, two types of signals are distinguished:
-* **data signals** which denote a data flow between tasks and carry additional information about data elements (such as name, type, path to a file, an URI, or simply a value);
+* **Data signals** which denote a data flow between tasks and carry additional information about data elements (such as name, type, path to a file, an URI, or simply a value);
-* **control signals** which only are present or not, and are associated with no additional information except for a name and id.
+* **Control signals** which only are present or not, and are associated with no additional information except for a name and id.

+Consequently, ports associated with a data or control signal are called, respectively, **data ports** or **control ports**.

 A workflow is simply **a set of tasks connected through ports**.